Beijing: Government

 Government officials include the mayor (市长) and vice-mayor.
 Numerous bureaus focus on law, public security, and other affairs.
 Additionally, as the capital of China, Beijing houses all of the important national governmental and political institutions, including the National People's Congress.

 Administrative divisions

-Beijing Municipality currently comprises 16 administrative county-level subdivisions including 16 urban, suburban, and rural districts.
+Beijing Municipality currently comprises 16 administrative county-level subdivisions, namely 16 urban districts.
 On 1 July 2010, Chongwen and Xuanwu were merged into Dongcheng and Xicheng, respectively.
 On 13 November 2015 Miyun and Yanqing were upgraded to districts.